-Similar to popular destinations like Hawaii, the cash price of tickets to Japan can make traveling challenging.
+Similar to popular destinations like Hawaii, the cash price of tickets to Japan can make traveling a challenge.
 Thankfully, you can use points and miles to make getting to this hard-to-reach destination a reality, without spending an arm and a leg.

-In this post, here are the best programs to use for all cabin classes, including flying economy and business class across a multitude of airline carriers.
+In this post, we detail the best programs to use for all cabin classes, including flying economy and business class across a multitude of airline carriers.
 You’ll also find out how to fly first class from the U.S. to Japan.

 Table of contents